Pardes (1997 film)

 Pardes theatrically released in India on 8 August 1997.
 It received mixed-to-positive reviews from critics, with praise for its soundtrack and Khan, Chaudhry, and Agnihotri's performances; however its story and screenplay received criticism.
-It grossed over ₹409 million worldwide, emerging as a commercial success, and was the fourth highest-grossing Bollywood film of 1997, behind Dil To Pagal Hai (also starring Khan), Border, and Ishq.
+It grossed over ₹409 million worldwide, emerging as a commercial success at the box-office, ranking as the fourth highest-grossing film of the year, behind Dil To Pagal Hai (also starring Khan), Border, and Ishq.

 At the 43rd Filmfare Awards, Pardes received 12 nominations, including Best Film, Best Director (Ghai) and Best Actress (Chaudhry), and won 3 awards – Best Female Debut (Chaudhry), Best Female Playback Singer (Alka Yagnik for "Meri Mehbooba") and Best Screenplay (Ghai).

 The film was remade in Telugu as Pelli Kanuka (1998) starring Jagapati Babu, Lakshmi & Banumathi Ramakrishna.
 It was released on the eve of celebration of 50th anniversary of the Indian independence.

 Plot

-Arjun is the foster son of Kishorilal, a wealthy NRI who harbours affection for his home-country, India.
-On a trip to meet his friend in India, Kishorilal comes in contact with his friend's daughter, Ganga.
-He is impressed by her culture and values, and decides to arrange her marriage with his real son, Rajiv.

-Arjun is tasked to prepare Ganga's family to receive Rajiv when he arrives.
-Arjun sets about "westernizing" the household, but is resisted by Ganga and her siblings.
-Their clash brings them together, and Arjun and Ganga become friends.
-Rajiv visits the village in a month's time, and is subjected to alien Indian customs and traditions.
-With help from Arjun, he soon begins to understand Indian culture and becomes attracted to Ganga.

-Rajiv and Ganga agree to their arranged marriage, and fly off together to the US after being engaged in India.
-Ganga lives with the Kishorilal household while preparations are made for a grand wedding.
-During this time, she faces hostilities from Kishorilal's family, who have long left India and its values behind, having fully embraced American culture.
-Ganga believes Rajiv is different from his family, but is soon exposed to his indulgent lifestyle, his brattish behaviour and secrets of his past relationships.
-Having grown up in a conservative family in India, she reacts negatively to this new information and lashes out at Arjun, accusing him of painting a false picture of Rajiv before their engagement.